-In the following you can find some information on my areas of expertise, my working background and -place, some personal information and some answers to often asked questions to me.
+In the following you can find some information on my areas of expertise, my working background, some personal information and some answers to questions I am often asked.

 For further questions please contact me